 - Click on Apply and OK to proceed.

-Another cause for the error could be outdated drivers, which you can easily update to resolve any issues.
+Another cause for the error could be outdated or corrupt drivers, which you can easily update to resolve any issues.
 Here’s how to do it.

 - Go to the Windows search bar and look up Device Manager.